samvera/hyku/Running-on-docker.md

+> :warning: This documentation is out of date.
+See the [README](https://github.com/samvera/hyku#running-the-stack) instead.

 # Some helpful shortcuts
 1. List all containers (only IDs) `docker ps -aq`
 1. Stop all running containers. `docker stop $(docker ps -aq)`